jamieconnolly/pyenv-virtualenv-ext/README.md

 ## Usage

-Just add the name of the virtual environment to a `.python-venv` file in your project.
-That's it, you're good to go!
+Just add the name of the virtual environment to a `.python-venv` file in your project and that's it, you're good to go!

 [license]: https://github.com/jamieconnolly/pyenv-virtualenv-ext/blob/master/LICENSE
 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg

+## License

+&copy; 2016 Jamie Connolly.
+Released under the [MIT License](LICENSE.md).